KosuruGowthambabu/SQL-PROJECT/README.md

 //
 DELIMITER ;

--- 3. Procedure to add a new instructor
+-- 3. Procedure to add a new instructor-------> DELIMITER //
-DELIMITER //
 CREATE PROCEDURE AddInstructor(IN name VARCHAR(100), IN email VARCHAR(100), IN expertise VARCHAR(100))
 BEGIN